 Deutsche Bank has received inquiries from certain regulatory and law enforcement authorities, including requests for information and documents, pertaining to SSA bond trading.
 Deutsche Bank is cooperating with these investigations.
 On 20 December 2018, the European Commission sent a Statement of Objections to Deutsche Bank regarding a potential breach of EU antitrust rules in relation to secondary market trading of SSA bonds denominated in U.S. dollars.
 The sending of a Statement of Objections is a step in the European Commission's investigation and does not prejudge the outcome of the investigation.
-Deutsche Bank has proactively cooperated with the European Commission's guidelines, Deutsche Bank does not expect a financial penalty.
+Deutsche Bank has proactively cooperated with the European Commission in this matter and as a result has been granted immunity.
+In accordance with the European Commission's guidelines, Deutsche Bank does not expect a financial penalty.